Fluid layout

 What is the main difference between a fixed and fluid layout?

-A fixed layout uses fixed units like pixels, resulting in a static page design, while a fluid layout uses flexible units like percentages, allowing content to adapt to any viewport size.
+A Fixed Layout uses fixed units like pixels, resulting in a static page design, while a fluid layout uses flexible units like percentages, allowing content to adapt to any viewport size.

 Are fluid layouts mobile-friendly?